JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 As you can see, in this example, the model's loss is lowest between 10<sup>-4</sup> and between 10<sup>-3</sup>.
 When training the model, typically the model needs a slightly lower learning rate as it trains, to help it become more accurate.
 To adjust for this we want to pick a learning rate which is still on the downward slope of the loss plot, so in this case a learning rate of 10<sup>-4</sup> would be a good initial value.

 ### Learning Rate Decay
 To improve training further, it's possible to reduce the learning rate over time.
-This works because by first setting the learning rate relatively high, which allows the model to generify by using a large learning rate, and then once it is no longer training effectively at that learning rate, we can reduce the learning rate, allowing it to learn complex patterns more effectively.
+This works by first setting the learning rate relatively high, which allows the model to generalise by using a large learning rate, and then once it is no longer training effectively at that learning rate, we can reduce the learning rate, allowing it to learn complex patterns more effectively.
 For more information see this [research paper discussing how learning rate decay helps neural networks](https://arxiv.org/pdf/1908.01878.pdf).

 Pytorch again provides classes which can help with this, and we decided to use the `ReduceLROnPlateau` class, which allows the learning rate to be automatically reduced by a certain factor if no learning has been detected for a period of time.
 In our last section, we saw that a learning rate of 0.001 worked well for our model, so we wanted to compare this static learning rate with a higher learning rate along with this learning rate scheduler.
 You can see these results in the graph below: